 It is an enormous park, so be prepared for lots of walking.
 Magic Mountain has a confusing layout.
 Many of the paths lead to dead ends, and it can be bewildering to try and navigate from one section of the park to another.
 Oddly, many of the park's signature roller coasters are set back from the midway and are partially, or nearly totally, hidden from view.
 I guess this helps create a sense of suspense, but most parks showcase their coasters for maximum visibility.

-To reach the "Magic Mountain" at the park's center, you can take the Orient Express cable car or trudge up one of the steep paths.
+To reach the "Magic Mountain" at the park's center, you could take the Orient Express cable car or trudge up one of the steep paths.
 The Ninja suspended coaster at the top is a fun ride that uses the natural topography to send its pivoting cars careening down the hill.
 A small lift hill starts the coaster, while a larger lift hill delivers the train back up to the station at the ride's end.

 Also at the top of the hill is Samurai Summit, a Japanese garden with lovely flowers, a babbling brook, and some stunning panoramic views of the park and surrounding hills.
 Stressed-out parents take note: Amid Magic Mountain's hyper-adrenalized, scream-filled atmosphere, this is probably the park's lone peaceful spot.

-Location, Admission, and Operating Calendar
+Location, Admission, Operating Calendar and Dining

 Six Flags Magic Mountain is located just off I-5 in Valencia, California.
 It is about 30 miles north of Los Angeles.
 The address is 26101 Magic Mountain Parkway.